 However, the USD is the second currency accepted and traded across the country.
-The average exchange rate is $1 to Kes 100.
+The average exchange rate is $1 to Kes 130 as of March 2023.

-Nevertheless, in hotels, tours, travel, and many other areas where foreigners are involved, the USD is well accepted.
+That is why in hotels, tours, travel, and many other foreign trading organizations, the USD is well accepted.
 As Kenya develops technologically and economically, most people trade via mobile transfer and debit/credit cards.

 You can pay directly from your bank with your phone or card in most shops and malls across the country.
 Have you heard of Mpesa?